-Onion Strings are buttermilk soaked and lightly seasoned fried onions.
-Perfect for topping burgers, a snack or green bean casserole.
+French Fried Onion Strings are buttermilk soaked and lightly seasoned fried onions.
+Perfect for topping burgers, a snack or even a green bean casserole!

-Onion strings are also known as French fried onions or onion straws.
-They are very thinly sliced sweet onion bathed in buttermilk to remove the sting and then tossed in a seasoned flour mix and flash fried.
+French Fried Onion strings are also known as French fried onions or onion straws.
+They are made up of very thinly sliced sweet onion that is bathed in buttermilk to remove the sting, and then tossed in a seasoned flour mix and flash fried.
 If you are an onion ring lover, then you are also an onion string lover.

-Onion strings are hugely verstile.
+French Fried Onion strings are hugely versatile.
 While I like to just munch on mine like a snack, hubby loves his on a Cowboy Burger.
 You can also put them on Hot Dogs, toss onion strings into a salad, use them on a green bean casserole or even serve them as a side dish for breakfast, lunch or dinner.
-Even use them as an accent on top of deviled eggs, in stuffing or on top of any dish that needs a little pizzazz.

-The hands-on time to make onion strings is fairly minimal, although there is about an hour of passive time to let them soak up all the delicious buttermilk goodness.
-You can even make them ahead of time and store them in an airtight container at room temperture.
-While I don’t suggest microwaving them, reheating is super easy in the oven.
-Just heat on 350 degrees for 5 minutes or low broil for 2-3 minutes.
-How will you eat your onion strings?
+The hands-on time to make French Fried Onion Strings is fairly minimal, although there is about an hour of passive time to let them soak up all the delicious buttermilk goodness.
+You can even make them ahead of time and store them in an airtight container at room temperature.

 - 1 large sweet onion